-In the heart of the Judería, and once connected by underground tunnel to the Sinagoga, this small museum is devoted to the...
+In the heart of the Judería, and once connected by tunnel to the Sinagoga , the Casa de Sefarad is an interesting museum is devoted to...

 The Casa Andalusí is a 12th-century house furnished with objects from Córdoba’s medieval Islamic culture and a Roman mosaic.

-Close to the Sinagoga, this atmospheric drinking spot bedecked with bullfighting memorabilia is frequented by both locals and tourists....
+This atmospheric Judería drinking spot bedecked with bullfighting memorabilia is frequented by both locals and tourists.
+Montilla wine...

-Calle de los Judíos 20 · interesting places nearby
+Calle Tomás Conde 3 · interesting places nearby

 A meal here makes a fine complement to the nearby Casa de Sefarad museum, as it brings the Sephardic tradition to the table, along with some andalusí (Moorish) dishes.
 Sephardic cuisine has diverse roots in Al-Andalus, Turkey, Italy and North Africa, with such varied items as Syrian lentil-and-rice salad, an array of couscous options, and seniyeh lamb pie on the menu.

 There are regular recitals of Sephardic, andalusí or early Spanish music too.